-With today’s announcement that she will co-write and perform the title song for No Time To Die, California teen idol Billie Eilish becomes the youngest ever Bond Girl.
+With today’s announcement that she will co-write and perform the title song for No Time To Die, Californian teen idol Billie Eilish becomes the youngest ever Bond Girl.
 Not only that, but her downbeat doom-mongery is the perfect way to help kill off James Bond.

 Her miserablist minimalist music and edgy bordering on creepy imagery scream “emo”.
 And with her dry dyed hair, black baggy clothes accessorised with a myriad of chains and spikes, and that almost constant forlorn expression, she certainly looks it.

 But actually Billie Eilish’s music defies categorisation.
 With her minor harmonic progressions and heavily manipulated, synthesized sounds, this most intriguing of teenagers crafts genre-blurring outcast anthems that bridge the gap between ethereal electro, industrial indie and dark alternative pop.
 The angsty, introspective lyrics don’t shy away from issues of mental health, often an exhilarating exploration into nihilism and sadism on the surface, with raw emotion at its very core.

 Perfect for Bond then.

 Depression, guilt, lies, and heartbreak inspired her first EP Don’t Smile At Me, subjects (very Bondian ones at that) which were more angrily evoked in 2019 when she tore up the charts with her debut album, the Grammy nominated When We All Fall Asleep, Where Do We Go?